 Issues: Effect will be studied in the EIR Effect can be mitigated to less than significant No additional significant environmental effect 13.
-MANDATORY FINDINGS OF SIGNIFICANCE A.) Does the project have the potential to degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining х levels, threaten to eliminate a plant or animal community, reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory?
-B.) Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects.) х C.) Does the project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly?
-X
+MANDATORY FINDINGS OF SIGNIFICANCE A.) Does the project have the potential to degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory? х B.) Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects.) х C.) Does the project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly? х

-Question A and B
+Question A - C

-As described in the preceding sections, the proposed project does not propose any specific projects for future development beyond what was analyzed in the 2035 General Plan MEIR.
-Implementing the proposed project would not affect or modify existing City policies or development regulations addressing biological resources, air quality, transportation and traffic, noise, public services, groundwater, utilities, aesthetics, energy, recreation, and cultural resources individually or cumulatively.
-Any development occurring after the adoption of the proposed project would be subject to environmental review as well as all existing City and State standards.
+As described in the preceding sections, the ordinance amendments and rezoning of parcels do not propose any specific projects for future development beyond what was analyzed in the 2035 General Plan MEIR.
+Implementing the proposed ordinance amendments would not affect or modify existing City policies or development regulations addressing biological resources, air quality, transportation and traffic, noise, public services, groundwater, utilities, aesthetics, energy, recreation, and cultural resources individually or cumulatively.
+Any development occurring after the adoption of the proposed ordinance amendments and rezoning of parcels would be subject to environmental review as well as all existing City and State standards.

-Implementing the proposed project would result in no additional significant cumulative impacts.
+Implementing the proposed Project would result in a less-than-significant cumulative impacts.